MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-templates.md

 # Work with templates

-To help give you a jump start on creating and developing your virtual agent, the Virtual Agent Designer includes templates that provide built-in building blocks to help you develop your virtual agent's conversation path.
+To help you create your custom virtual agent, the Virtual Agent Designer includes templates that provide built-in building blocks for developing the virtual agent's conversation path.

-Each template comes with an enhanced artificial intelligence model for a specific industry, and built-in topics that you can use to build a conversation path tailored to that industry.
+Each template comes with an artificial intelligence model for a specific industry and built-in system topics, as well as topics tailored to that industry.
 For example, the Virtual Agent Designer includes a template to help you create a virtual agent for a retail business.

 The built-in topics supplied by the template can also be useful as a model for building your conversation path.
+The Virtual Agent Designer currently supports Retail and General customer support templates.

-## Using industry-specific templates to create your virtual agent
+## Using templates to create your virtual agent

-The Virtual Agent Designer includes a Retail template that provides a variety of topics specific to a retail business.
-These include topics related to:

-* Looking up store hours
-* Finding store locations
-* Paying a bill
-* Cancelling an order

-The Virtual Agent Designer also includes a General template that you can use to create any type of virtual agent.

-In addition, Virtual Agent Designer includes several system topics that are included with either template that help you address common situations.
+The Virtual Agent Designer templates provide a variety of built-in features that give you a head start on developing your virtual agent.
+For example, each template includes several system topics that help you address common situations.
 These include:

 * A customer greeting
 * Escalation to a live agent
 * The end of the conversation
 * A confirmed success
 * A confirmed failure

+The Virtual Agent Designer currently includes a General template that you can use to create any type of virtual agent for customer support, and a Retail template that provides a variety of topics specific to a retail business.
+These include topics related to:

+* Looking up store hours
+* Finding store locations
+* Paying a bill
+* Cancelling an order

 For more information about using templates to create a virtual agent, see [Creating a virtual agent](getting-started-create-bot.md)